Hosting Manual

 What can I do in SSH?

-In general, Telnet provides a pretty complete POSIX environment.
+In general, SSH provides a pretty complete POSIX environment.
 You access these programs by typing in their names and then following commands relevant to each program.
-If you need help with any of the programs, at the shell prompt, type man and the name of the program (e.g., man pine to get instructions for that program online.
-If your problem is not knowing the name of the program, try apropos {subject} (e.g., apropos mail).
+If you need help with any of the programs, at the shell prompt, type man and the name of the program (e.g., man ssh to get instructions for that program online).

 SSH is CaSe SeNsItIvE!